-The remaining space before the 40H is reserved for future expanded usage and reading these locations will get "00H".
-The general purpose data memory, addressed from "40H" to "FFH", is used for data and control information under instruction commands.
+"00H".
+The general purpose data memory, addressed from 28H to 7FH is used for data and control information under instruction commands.

 All of the data memory areas can handle arithmetic, logic, increment, decrement and rotate operations directly.
 Except for some dedicated bits, each bit in the data memory can be set and reset by "SET [m].i" and "CLR [m].i".
-They are also indirectly accessible through memory pointer registers (MP0;01H/MP1;03H).
+They are also indirectly accessible through memory pointer register (MP0;01H/MP1;03H).